Other flapping wing designs

 2.10 Rotating wings

-To avoid the accelerating forces at the final stroke positions
+To avoid the accelerating forces in the final stroke positions

 flapping wings